Kawempe Division Introduces Community Action Team to Counter Child Sexual Abuse

-• Kawempe Urban Division, in partnership with Rescue One More and Cornerstone Development Africa, has launched a Community Action Team (CAT) to address child sexual abuse.
+Kawempe Urban Division, in collaboration with Rescue One More and Cornerstone Development Africa, unveils a new initiative to combat child sexual violence.

 Kawempe Urban Division, in partnership with Rescue One More and Cornerstone Development Africa, has launched a Community Action Team (CAT).
 This new initiative is aimed at addressing the issue of sexual violence against children within the division.
 The multidisciplinary team, which includes police officers, probation and social workers, local council representatives, prosecutors, medical and mental health professionals, Rescue One More officers, and Kampala Capital City Authority (KCCA) officials, will work together to formulate effective strategies for both responding to and preventing child sexual abuse.